karmdesai/jSnake/README.md

 while avoiding collision with yourself or the borders.
 The game was assigned as coursework for the MYP Grade 10 Computer Science course, which is taught in Java.
-The graphical user interface was created using the Swing library.
+The graphical user interface was created using the built-in Swing library.

 ### Usage
 ```sh